Best Things to Do in Lowell MA: Factory-Made For Fun Infotainment

-WHY GO: A monument to American Industry and Ingenuity, Lowell National Historical Park, in Lowell MA, 30 miles from Boston, is unlike any other U.S. National Park in that it takes up sections of a still thriving (or, as the case may be, reviving) city.
+WHY GO: Most of the things to do in Lowell MA concern that monument to American Industry and Ingenuity: Lowell National Historical Park.
+Lowell’s National Park, 30 miles from Boston, is unlike any other in the country in that it takes up sections of a still thriving (or, as the case may be, reviving) city.

 Lowell National Historic Park Visitors Center Lowell MA